sztrzask/maklipsa.github.io/_posts/2019-07-29-WhyUseAServiceMeshAFewArguments.md

 This title is a read-bate, but let me explain.
 Developers are not the ones who will get the call when the system crashes.
 They should be, but in most cases, the on-call person will be someone with "DevOps" in the job title.
-This crates a week incentive for implementing those rules **properly**.
+This creates a week incentive for implementing those rules **properly**.
 Most developers have their backlogs full of business features that will take them more than a year to implement.
 They won't spend enough time on this.
 And even if they would:

 ## Developers don't understand